tgrear/OMM_toolbox/README.md

    The original GROMACS version can be found here: http://www.mdtutorials.com/gmx/lysozyme/01_pdb2gmx.html.
    Both provide additional information for the steps executed in the tutorial pipeline.

-2) A general platform for MDS workflows and analysis.
+2) A general platform for OpenMM MDS workflows and analysis.
 [UNDER CONSTRUCTION]

-4) Example workflow implementing AToM for free energy approximation.
-[UNDER CONSTRUCTION]
+4) Example OpenMM workflow implementing AToM for free energy approximation.
+Additional information can be fund here: https://www.compmolbiophysbc.org/atom-openmm/the-science-behind-atom
+5)
+6)
+7) [UNDER CONSTRUCTION]